Editor

 You can draw text or pictures here and finally click the SAVE button to save the article.

-Even if you exit the application while editing, the content you are editing will be saved, so you do not necessarily need to SAVE before exiting.
+Even if you close the application while editing, the content will be saved, so you don't necessarily have to save before exiting,

 Drag and drop an image file into the editor to insert the image at that location.